deakjahn/netprinter/README.md

 ## Beta program

 If you find problems with your printer and you're willing to experiment a little, please, consider joining the [beta program](https://play.google.com/apps/testing/hu.co.tramontana.netprinter).
 The development version might already offer better support or more features for your printer and your feedback will help us make the app even better.

-### Version 1.19

-This version is a major rewrite of the GDI printer support.
-These are host-based, Windows printers that depend on their full printing knowledge built into the software driving them.
-The printer has no printer language intelligence of its own and expects the full page to be rendered as a complete bitmap on the host computer.
-This makes them both cheaper and relatively slow to print to, especially in color.

-And precisely this was the reason for the rewrite.
-Up to 300 dpi, there's no change but above that, the page is now rendered in stripes rather than in full.
-This reduces the memory requirements dramatically because there's no need to keep the full, high resolution page in memory any more.
-Also, it made it possible to utilize the multiple processor cores in today's mobile devices, rendering in parallel, resulting in speedups of up to ten times in some cases.
-The bitmap compression operations were also carefully optimized to avoid any time wasted by unnecessarily copying bitmap data between the various stages of operation.

-With a major rewrite, new bugs can creep in.
-Please, report any problems here so that it can be fixed to arrive at an even better, more performant version of the app.
-Thanks for your help and co-operation.